jj5/kickass-crypto/README.md

 management.
 This library lets you rotate in new keys while maintaining support for older keys, as you are likely wont to do.

-Then I layered in a careful approach to exception handling and error reporting, some testing, and things like that.
+Then I layered in a careful approach to exception handling and error reporting, some testing, timing attack mitigation, and things like that.

 Basically this whole library was just everything I felt like I had to do so that I could actually use the built-in PHP OpenSSL library implementation.